w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 **Augmented Analytics**

-* Use of technologies such as machine learning and AI to assist with data preparation, insight generation and insight explanation to augment how people explore and analyze data
+* Use of technologies such as machine learning and AI to assist with data preparation, insight generation, and insight explanation to augment how people explore and analyze data

 [https://www.gartner.com/en/information-technology/glossary](https://www.gartner.com/en/information-technology/glossary) (accessed 2022-08-01)